awsdocs/amazon-route53-docs/doc_source/health-checks-creating-values.md

 If you choose **Fast \(10 seconds\)** for the value of **Request interval**, an additional charge applies\.
 For more information, see [Route 53 Pricing](https://aws.amazon.com/route53/pricing/)\.

 **Failure threshold**
 The number of consecutive health checks that an endpoint must pass or fail for Route 53 to change the current status of the endpoint from unhealthy to healthy or vice versa\.
-For more information, see [How Amazon Route 53 Determines Whether a Health Check Is HealthyHow Route 53 Determines Whether a Health Check Is Healthy](dns-failover-determining-health-of-endpoints.md)\.
+For more information, see [How Amazon Route 53 determines whether a health check is healthyHow Route 53 determines whether a health check is healthy](dns-failover-determining-health-of-endpoints.md)\.

 **String matching \(HTTP and HTTPS Only\)**
 Whether you want Route 53 to determine the health of an endpoint by submitting an HTTP or HTTPS request to the endpoint and searching the response body for a specified string\.
 If the response body contains the value that you specify in **Search string**, Route 53 considers the endpoint healthy\.
 If not, or if the endpoint doesn't respond, Route 53 considers the endpoint unhealthy\.
 The search string must appear entirely within the first 5,120 bytes of the response body\.